KSU Sports Reporting Class Tour Warner Brothers Discovery Sports

 The Final Stop

-I would say the most challenging part of this job is what you have to juggle, If something happens, you need to be able to pivot quickly and keep the show going,” said Dednes.
+I would say the most challenging part of this job is what you have to juggle, If something happens, you need to be able to pivot quickly and keep the show going,” said Deanes-Davis.

 Warner Brothers Discovery Sports Control Room